Creating an OKE Cluster

 • Kubernetes Version: Select the version of Kubernetes to run on the control plane nodes.
 Accept the default version or select a different version.

-• Tagging: Add free-form tags for the cluster resource as noted below.
+• Tagging: Add the following free-form tags for the cluster resource.

 Note